Florida Name Change Lawyers

 You can legally change your name by choosing Pinellas Family Lawyer to represent you.
 After you sign up with Pinellas Family Lawyer, you will be directed to our encrypted online form to submit the personal information we need to prepare your Petition for Change of Name.

-Once your personal information has been submitted, you can select a time to speak with one of our experienced Name Change attorneys.
-During your appointment with your Name Change attorney, your attorney will review the information provided and answer any questions you have about your legal documents and the name change process.
-You can electronically sign your Petition for a Change of Name at the end of your appointment with the attorney.
+Once your personal information has been submitted, one of our name change attorneys will contact you to review the information provided and answer any questions you have about your legal documents and the name change process.

-After signing, your Petition for Change of Name will be filed, and a case number will be assigned.
+Once your Petition for Change of Name is finalized, it will be filed, and a case number will be assigned.
 Once a case number is assigned, it will be time for you to get your background check, and the process will almost be complete!
-(Don’t worry; our office will assist you with finding a location and make sure your fingerprinting is accepted.)
+(Don’t worry; our office will assist you with finding a location and making sure your fingerprinting is accepted.)

 What information will you need to get your name change started?